Frequently asked questions

-Typically, the cables would be laid directly in a trench dug using specialized construction equipment or pulled within a plastic duct, which will be laid in the trench and back-filled.
+Typically, the cables would be laid directly in a trench, that is dug using specialized construction equipment or pulled from within a plastic duct, which is then laid into the trench and back-filled.
 The cables will be buried in the trench to a depth of approximately 1.5 metres depending on ground conditions, field drainage and local activities.
-The onshore cable construction working width is estimated to be up to 30 metres wide with additional areas needed at crossing points as well as other material storage and access points.
+The onshore cable construction working width is estimated to be up to 30 metres wide with additional areas needed at crossing points as well as other areas, such as material storage and access points.

-Where the cables cross watercourses, roads, railways etc., other installation techniques will be used.
+Where the cables cross watercourses, roads, railways etc., other installation techniques will be used, such as directional drilling.